loopbackio/loopback.io/pages/en/lb3/Data-source-generator.md

 The tool will prompt you for:

 * Name of the new data source.
 If you supplied a name on the command-line, just hit Enter to use it.
 * Connector to use for the data source.
+  If you run the generator with the `--bluemix` option, you will be presented with a list of provisioned data services from Bluemix.

 You must install the [connector](Connecting-models-to-data-sources.html) for the new data source; for example: `npm install --save loopback-connector-mysql`

 ### Output

 This adds an entry to [`datasources.json`](datasources.json.html) with the specified settings.

+If you selected a Bluemix datasource, it will be entered in the `.bluemix/datasources-config.json` file.